isc-projects/stork/doc/install.rst

 Installing on FreeBSD
 ---------------------

-The FreeBSD isn't officially supported but we successfully ran the Stork on this operating system.
+Stork is not regularly tested on FreeBSD but can be installed on this operating system with the manual steps provided below.

 The first step is the installation of packages from the repository: